Deciding to start a small business is no easy or small decision.

 5 Things to Know in Your First Year of Entrepreneurship

 Just Keep Going— Don’t Give Up

 Giving up is so easy—it’s literally the easiest thing you can do as an entrepreneur.
 As an entrepreneur, your first year is going to be extremely tough.
 The downfalls, the setbacks, the mishaps—they all will happen, but you have to keep going!
 Don’t allow the feeling of defeat to consume your business or mindset.
-Be persistent in all that you do, and keep in mind that your business is like your baby– both take lots of nurturing, care and attention and you don’t want to give up on them!
+Be persistent in all that you do, and keep in mind that your business is like your baby– both take lots of nurturing, care and attention and you don’t want to give up on either of them!

 Surround Yourself with Those that Magnify Your Energy